Pichegru Conspiracy: Arrest and trial

 Eventually, all three men were taken by the French police.
-Moreau was arrested February 14, 1804, and then Pichegru two weeks later on February 28.
-Cadoudal was arrested on March 9.
+Moreau was arrested on 14 February 1804, and then Pichegru two weeks later on 28 February.
+Cadoudal was arrested on 9 March.
 Cadoudal's confession revealed that the plan was more of a revolution than just an assassination attempt.
 Moreau had convinced them to wait for the arrival of a French prince in order to carry out the assassination and legitimize their revolution and the prince who would take control of it.

-On April 5, 1804, Pichegru was found dead in his cell, strangled with his own tie.
-The incident is still a mystery and is still debated whether it was a murder or a suicide.
-Cadoudal, Moreau and the rest of the conspirators were brought to trial a month later, May 28, 1804.
-Moreau struck a deal with Napoleon and ended up being exiled to the United States while Cadoudal was executed on June 25, 1804.
+On 5 April 1804 Pichegru was found dead in his cell, strangled with his own tie.
+The incident is still a mystery and it is still debated whether it was a murder or a suicide.
+Cadoudal, Moreau and the rest of the conspirators were brought to trial a month later, on 28 May 1804.
+Moreau struck a deal with Napoleon and ended up being exiled to the United States while Cadoudal was executed on 25 June 1804.